danielcopper/nvim/README.md

 ```

 This should also add neovim to the Path environment, but make sure it is added.
-For convenience it could be helpful to have a separate environment variable for Neovim.
+For convenience it could be helpful to have a separate environment variable for Neovim that points to the nvim folder

-Clone this repo and move the contents to folder that was specified for vim in the Path variable.

-Normally this should look like this: C:/Users/<username>/AppData/Local/nvim

-### Windows
+to where the Repo was cloned.

 Chocolatey might be helpful to install MingW and other missing tools that throw errors in :checkhealth.
-Follow the steps in [Troubleshooting](#troubleshooting) to delete the unneeded libstdc++-6.dll.

 ### Needed Packages from Chocolatey

 For needed compilers execute: ```choco install mingw```

-If running into problems with uv_dlopen remove everything treesitter related from config.
-Run PackerSync, make sure there
-are no other Path environment variables for c other than mingw.

-Reenable treesitter and the plugins requiring it.
-Run PackerSync again.

 ### Troubleshooting